yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

     **Required if service=PACKET.**  Specifies the maximum size of a packet (header included).
 Valid for both CCSDS Space Packets and CCSDS encapsulation packets.
 If the header of a packet indicates a packet size larger than this value, a warning event is raised and the packet is dropped including all the data until a new frame containing a packet start.

 packetPreprocessorClassName and packetPreprocessorArgs
-    **Required if service=PACKET.** Specifies the packet pre-processor and its configuration that will be used for the packets extracted from this Virtual Channel.
-See :doc:`packet-preprocessor` for details.
+    **Required if service=PACKET.** Specifies the packet preprocessor and its configuration that will be used for the packets extracted from this Virtual Channel.
+See :doc:`packet-preprocessor/index` for details.

 vcaHandlerClassName:
     **Required if the service = VCA** Specifies the name of the class which handles data for this virtual channel.
 The class has to implement :javadoc:`~org.yamcs.tctm.ccsds.VcDownlinkHandler` interface.
 Optionally it can implement :javadoc:`~org.yamcs.tctm.Link` interface to appear as a data link (e.g. in yamcs-web).
 An example implementation of such class can be found in the ccsds-frames example project.